 Federal and State laws provide social security benefits for individuals with a disabling condition that prevents them from working.
 The term “disability” is defined to cover specific types of conditions, all of which must be expected to last at least one year or result in death.
 The Social Security Administration maintains a list of criteria that are applied to a disabling condition to determine whether said condition constitutes a total disability.
-These criteria can be complicated to understand, but the Attorneys at Pope McMillan can help evaluate your injury to determine whether you and your family members are entitled to benefits as a result of your condition.
+These criteria can be complicated to understand, but the Attorneys at Pope McMillan, P.A. can help evaluate your injury to determine whether you and your family members are entitled to benefits as a result of your condition.

 Initial claims are generally opened by the individual through the Social Security Administration (SSA).
 If those claims are denied, a Request for Reconsideration must be filed within the time limit.
 It is at this level that the Attorneys at Pope McMillan usually get involved.
 If the claim is denied a second time, a hearing must be requested before an administrative law judge.
 The Attorneys at Pope McMillan have successfully represented many claimants at the hearing level.